mathphreak/yummy-goodness/README.md

 - Make players drop weapons (UI: ☹️, make ground not be ugly)
 - Simulate rounds of game (UI: 🙂)
     - In each matchup, players shoot at each other as fast as their most primary weapons will allow
+    - Players have 50% chance to miss every shot they take
     - This happens anywhere from 3 to 20 times per round but skips if one player is dead
     - Game ends after 15 rounds, so it simulates one half of a full CS:GO match
-    - Weapon damage exists
-    - Armor is a thing
-    - Round win/loss bonus exists and increases for losing streaks
-    - Weapon kill rewards are a thing
+    - The team with more players alive at the end wins; ties go to CTs
-    - Remember who won which round (UI: 🙂🙂)
+    - You can see who won which round, and you get more money if you're on a losing streak (UI: 🙂)
-    - Show kill feed (UI: 🙂 with images and colors blatantly stolen from http://tools.dathost.net/killfeed-generator/)
+    - See who killed who with what last round (UI: 🙂 with images and colors blatantly stolen from http://tools.dathost.net/killfeed-generator/)

 ## TODO